Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces: Abstract

 \section{Abstract}

-We give bounds on the degree of generation and relations of generalized canonical rings of arbitrary $\bq$-divisors on projective spaces of all dimensions and Hirzebruch surfaces.
-We also give exact bounds on the degree of generators and relations of the generalized canonical ring of any effective $\bq$-divisor on projective space.
+We bound the degrees of generators and relations of section rings associated to arbitrary $\bq$-divisors on projective spaces of all dimensions and Hirzebruch surfaces.
+For section rings of effective $\bq$-divisors on projective spaces, we find the best possible bound on the degrees of generators and relations.